enviodev/hyperindex/codegenerator/templates/static/blank_template/javascript/README.md

   - event: AwesomeEvent #  Name of the event (must match the name in the ABI)
     requiredEntities: # An array of entities that need to loaded and made accessible within the handler function (an empty array indicates that no entities are required)
       - name: AwesomeEntity # The name of the required entity (must match an entity defined in `schema.graphql`)
-        labels: # A user defined label that corresponds to this entity load
-          - awesomeEntityChanges
 ```

 - The register function `registerNewGreetingLoadEntities` follows a naming convention for all events: `register<EventName>LoadEntities`.
-- Within the function that is being registered the user must define the criteria for loading the `awesomeEntityChanges` entity which corresponds to the label defined in the config.
 - This is made available to the user through the load entity context defined as `contextUpdator`.
 - In the case of the above example the `awesomeEntityChanges` loads a `AwesomeEntity` entity that corresponds to the id received from the event.